vixentael/my-talks/README.md

 <p><img src="pics/anastasiia-conf-2019.JPG" alt="vixentael" width="250" height="250" align="left">

-I have a wide software engineering background, now I work as a product engineer at cryptographic solutions company [Cossack Labs](https://cossacklabs.com).
+I have a wide software engineering background, now I work on products and solutions at cryptographic solutions company [Cossack Labs](https://cossacklabs.com).
 We provide developers with tools for protection of sensitive data in apps and infrastructures, ranging from SaaS services and mobile apps to critical infrastructure / power grid operators and SCADA networks.</p>

 Aside from solutions, we do provide [advisory and in-depth application security consulting](https://www.cossacklabs.com/services/overview/), assisting developments on various stages of development with security review and improvement advice.
-Also me & my team conduct secure software development [training](https://training.cossacklabs.com) for senior developers, architects and product managers.
+Also me & my team conduct [secure software development training](https://training.cossacklabs.com) for senior developers, architects and product managers.
 <br/><br/>
 * Open source tools:
    * [Themis](https://github.com/cossacklabs/themis) — the crypto library for storage and messaging in mobile, desktop, and web apps;